EdgeFirstAI/documentation/docs/index.md

 ![EdgeFirst Studio](assets/studio.png#only-light)
 ![EdgeFirst Studio](assets/studio-dark.png#only-dark)

-Welcome to EdgeFirst Studio, this tutorial will walk you through the full end-to-end workflow.
+Welcome to EdgeFirst Studio (formerly Deep View Enterprise), this tutorial will walk you through the full end-to-end workflow.
 Though not required, we urge you to follow along with an appropriate edge device to test the models on the actual hardware.